KalleStoffers/Thesis_labjournal_KS/README.md

 ## Hosting on Github:

-1. Recompile the lab journal website using the Build function in the top right hand corner (if you do not see this 'Build' tap, you may need to restart RStudio);
+1. Recompile the lab journal website using the Build function in the top right hand corner (if you do not see this '*Build*' tab, you may need to restart RStudio);
-2. Commit your changes and push them to GitHub.
-For this we will use the 'Git' tap in the top right corner of RStudio.
-Or we will use the window terminal (Git Bash).
-Alternatively, if you like you could also use GitHub Desktop.
+2. Go the '*Git*' tab, commit your changes and push them to GitHub.
+Alternatively, you could use Git from the command line (open the '*Terminal'* window) or you could use [GitHub Desktop](https://desktop.github.com/download/).
 Whatever works best for you.
 3. Your personal lab journal website will be published at: <https://%7BUSERNAME%7D.github.io/bigssslabjournal/>

 ## Useful resources: